josaiahC/OceanEngineeringProject2/README.md

 ## Introduction <br>
 <p>
-In this project, wind speed and precipitation rate data taken from surface buoys off the Oregon coast were examined from April 2018 to April 2019.
-The two locations under examination were "Oregon Shelf Surface Mooring" and "Oregon Offshore Surface Mooring," the former being 72 kilometers East and 28 kilometers North of the latter.
+In this project, wind speed and precipitation data taken from surface buoys off the Oregon coast were examined from April 2018 to April 2019.
+The two locations under consideration were "Oregon Shelf Surface Mooring" and "Oregon Offshore Surface Mooring," the former being 72 kilometers East and 28 kilometers North of the latter.
+Annual wind and rain patterns were constructed for both sites in order to identify patterns of windy and rainy, rainy but not windy, windy but not rainy, and neither windy nor rainy conditions.
+Additionally, monthly plots were constructed for both sites to show which months result in the highest and lowest average precipitation rate and wind speed values for either site.

 <h2> Oregon Shelf Surface Mooring </h2>